yohashinoio/twinkle/docs/LanguageReference.md

 | Conversion    | a as type |
 | Sizeof        | sizeof a  |

-The petrifaction operator can change variables to constants.
+The petrifaction operator can change variables to constants.<br>
-This is one of the main features of the language.
+This is one of the main features of the language.<br>
-This operator is useful in situations where you do not want to create mutable variables, but think that the ternary operator is too complicated.
+The operator is useful in situations where you do not want to create mutable variables, but think that the ternary operator is too complicated.<br>
 For example.
 ```rust
 func some_condition() -> bool